Alex2804/libtcc-cmake/README.md

 # Libtcc
-This Project aims to build libtcc for supported platforms system independent with cmake.
+This Project aims to build libtcc for supported platforms system independent with CMake.

 ## Usage
 You can embed this CMake project as a subdirectory or build it as every other CMake script.